Dunsteer/SOA/README.md

 This app simulates an earthquake response using a microservice architecture.

-It consists of a backend app (see folder `eartqake-monitoring`) written using the moleculer framework and admin panel (see folder `client-app`) written in angular
+It consists of a backend app (see folder `eartqake-monitoring`) written using the moleculer framework and admin panel (see folder `client-app`) written in angular.

+For the communication between services mqtt broker is used (only when deployed to docker).

 ## Moleculer